ccatobs/MODBUS/README.md

 If a map is defined, the description is chosen according to round(value).
 Gaps between registers are permitted.
-A check on the uniqueness of "parameter" is performed.
+A check on the uniqueness of "parameter" is performed as well as validity checks on the JSON keys.
+Not checked is if, e.g. an odd number of registers is allocated for floats, though.

 The JSON format for the mapping is to be defined in the following formate, e.g.:

 ```JSON